NPOESS Weather Satellites: From Crisis to Program Splits

-Nov 28, 2011 12:23 UTC by Defense Industry Daily staffThe National Polar-orbiting Observing Satellite System (NPOESS) was a joint program of the Department of Defense, Department of Commerce and NASA to replace less sophisticated weather satellites that are expected to fail over the next several years.
+The National Polar-orbiting Observing Satellite System (NPOESS) was a joint program of the Department of Defense, Department of Commerce and NASA to replace less sophisticated weather satellites that are expected to fail over the next several years.
 It would help develop 3-7 day weather forecasts for civilian and military purposes, including weather like hurricanes, tornadoes, etc. Unfortunately, the program ended up billions over budget, and 6 or more years late.
 Some gaps in coverage are possible during that time, if enough older satellites fail.

 In November 2005 testimony given at a House of Congress Science Committee hearing, the Administrator of NOAA and the Undersecretary of the Air Force promised new cost and schedule estimates and policy options, as well as fuller and more rapid information.
 NPOESS was openly described as “a program in crisis.”
-Just under 5 years later, that crisis came to an end with a program split into civilian (JPSS) and military (DWSS) systems, and a 5-year NPOESS Preparatory Project (NPP) satellite that will test key instruments and serve as a capability bridge:
+Just under 5 years later, that crisis came to an end with a program split into civilian (JPSS) and military (DWSS) systems, and a 5-year NPOESS Preparatory Project (NPP) satellite that will test key instruments and serve as a capability bridge.

 The NPOESS Program: Basic Briefing

-NPOESS was the result of merging 2 separate satellite programs during the Clinton administration.
-NOAA relies on two key systems for its weather forecasts.
-One is the Geostationary Operational Environmental Satellite (GOES), which provides continuous imaging and sounding data of the Western Hemisphere feeding into short-range weather forecasts and the USA’s ability to observe extreme weather events.
-It isn’t part of this program.
-The Polar-orbiting Operational Environmental Satellite (POES) program provides global images and atmospheric measurements a few times a day, which feeds global weather models that are critical to the mid-long range forecasts.
+On the civilian side, NOAA relies on 2 key systems for its weather forecasts.
+One is the Geostationary Operational Environmental Satellite (GOES).
+It provides continuous imaging and sounding data of the Western Hemisphere, feeding into short-range weather forecasts and the USA’s ability to observe extreme weather events.
+It remained its own program, and didn’t become part of NPOESS.

 Early-morning data remains critical to the US military, because that’s often when battles start.
 The United States was eventually forced to say it would supplement morning observations from NPOESS and its successors with data provided by the European Organization for the Exploitation of Meteorological Satellites’ (EUMETSAT) series of MetOp satellites later in the day.
 In order to ensure that potential enemies can’t get their hands on European weather data, the Europeans created the Data Denial Implementation Plan list.
+At the same time, the USA will launch 2 stored DMSP weather satellites to plug the gap.

 Hereafter: NPP, JPSS and DWSS